Manuella-R/space_shooter/README.md

 This will launch the game window where you can start playing.

+Alternatively, under the Code section in the repository, download the zipped folder containing the project files and run it on preferred IDE

 ## Game Controls

 - **Arrow Keys**: Move the cannon left and right.